mishraanimesh78-cmd/Artist-database/README.md

-This project helps in understanding:
+*This project helps in understanding:-

 Relational Database Management Systems (RDBMS),